kyleboas/tacticsjournal.com/_posts/2023/6/2023-6-7-new-watchlist.md

 It all depends on the system they play in.

 I will be updating this watchlist whenever I find a new player to add.
+It's never a complete list.
+I'm constantly looking for new additions.
 I'll post updates on Twitter [@TacticsJournal](https://twitter.com/tacticsjournal) when I add someone new.

 You'll know if I add them because I won't stop talking about them.